Siays/Travel_Webpage/README.md

 If you are the author or the owner of any of the resources found within the project, please contact me personally.
 ----------------------------------------------------------------------------------------------------------
-This assignment is a group work, the part I incharge are
+This assignment is a group work, the parts I incharged are
 1. Travel package (Exploration to Egypt Hisotry)
 2. Travel package (Luxury Egypt Trip)
 3. Review